 |Less than 32||Low||<2%|

-You will need exceptionally good grades to get into University of Chicago.
+Applicants require exceptionally good grades to get into UChicago.
 The average high school GPA of the admitted freshman class at University of Chicago was 4.0 on the 4.0 scale indicating that primarily A students are accepted and ultimately attend.
 The school ranks #1 in Illinois for highest average GPA.
-Given the school's very highly selective admissions, acceptance at University of Chicago extremely difficult and unlikely even with a 4.0 GPA.
+Given the school's very highly selective admissions, acceptance at UChicago extremely difficult and unlikely even with a 4.0 GPA.
 The school should be considered a reach even if you have a 4.0 GPA.

 |High School GPA||Freshmen Within Range||Competitiveness|